coding-circle/charades/documentation/RestAPI.md

 **Response:** Party Object

-**Notes:** This is called by every client as a response to socket update listener.
+**Notes:** ~~This is called by every client as a response to socket update listener.~~ We decided to just send the party with the socket emit.

+Possibly deprecated.
+But perhaps this will be called on refresh?

 ---